Baked Potatoes And Twice Baked Potatoes Are Best On The Grill (And We Bust The Potato Nail Myth While We're At It)

 Russet Burbank potatoes are the big brown variety used by steakhouses because they have a stout skin that gets crunchy when baked properly, and although I love the flavor of Yukon Golds, their skin is thinner and they don't get that satisfying chew.
-It will not surprise you that I have tested the optimum doneness for baking potatoes and I find 195°F is the low end, cooked through, moist, and just a bit firm.
-At 205°F I find them a bit dry and floury.
-Goldilocks is 200°F, moist, crumbly, fluffy.
+It will not surprise you that I have tested the optimum doneness for baking potatoes and I find 205°F is the low end, al dente, a bit crunchy.
+At 212°F, they are moist, crumbly, fluffy.
 Amazingly, I have never seen a website or cookbook with a recipe that tells you what temp is optimal for a baked potato.
 They just give cooking times and temps, and, as regular readers know, this is inaccurate because oven temps are rarely accurate, not to mention grills, and the thickness of the potato is what dictates cooking time.

 You can get there by just baking them, but that leaves the skin tender and papery.
 I like it with a bit of crunch.
 And you can't get there in the microwave.
 I know you are in a hurry, but the microwave heats unevenly and you end up with al dente and dry spots in the same spud.
 You also end up with blah soft skin.

 If you wrap them in foil so everything steams, including the skin.
 I'm guessing this less than satisfactory shortcut was invented by a restaurateur who didn't want to wait an hour.
 A better shortcut is about five minutes in the microwave on high, and then a short trip through a hot 450°F oven or grill for about 15 minutes.
 This is better than cooking it in the microwave alone, but again the skin is just too tender for me.